lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 # Examples

 This appendix contains example signed-data encodings.
-They can be verified using the example public keys specified in Appendix C of {{?I-D.ietf-lamps-dilithium-certificates}}.
+They can be verified using the example public keys and certificates specified in Appendix C of {{?I-D.ietf-lamps-dilithium-certificates}}.

-## Signed-Data with signed attributes

 The following is an example of a signed-data with a single ML-DSA-44 signer, with signed attributes included: